Today from 09:00 to 17:00

 Your cart is empty.
 Shop around and add some products!

-Many people do not know that Scottish highlanders graze on Texel.
+Many people do not know that Scottish Highlanders graze on Texel.
 And yet they are there!
-In two areas they walk in herds in the wild.
+In two areas they run in herds in the wild.

+Did you know that there are special grazers on Texel?
 Together with the Exmoor ponies, Scottish Highland cattle arrived on Texel in 1994.
 These wild cattle and horses are the living lawn mowers of Staatsbosbeheer, the Dutch government organization for forestry and the management of nature reserves.
 Scottish Highland cattle like to eat fast-growing plants and shrubs, thereby ensuring against the incursion of such vegetation.
 Without these animals, this area would graduallyturn into woodland.
+So we are very happy with them!

 Permanent herds live in the dunes of Den Hoorn and nearby De Koog.
 At Den Hoorn, the Highland cattle can be seen in De Geul or in De Bollekamer.
 These two areas at Den Hoorn are separated by a road, and the animals are regularly moved between these pastures.
 One day you may see them in De Geul, then a few weeks later in De Bollekamer.